-Smog Check certificates may be ordered through the inspection system, or purchased by mail.
+Smog Check certificates may be ordered through the inspection system or purchased by mail.
 To order certificates through the inspection system, the station must sign up with the ET contractor to obtain an Automated Clearing House (ACH) electronic debit account.
 The ACH debit transaction is the banking process that allows the station to authorize a debit of the station's bank account to purchase certificates electronically through the inspection system.

-For more information contact the ET contractor at (866) 966-7664.
+For more information, contact the ET contractor at (888) 229-9389.

 For stations that do not elect to purchase certificates electronically using the ACH, certificates can be purchased by mail.
-An order form is available on the smog check website (www.bar.ca.gov) and should be mailed with a check to:
+An order form is available at www.bar.ca.gov.